YueChenGithub/NestJs-Postgres-Workflow/README.md

 ## 9. Define Relations

-Always use bidirectional relation for more control and convenience.
+Use bidirectional relation if possible for more control and convenience.

 - ### OneToOne